 - Organization and administration of health services

 A bachelor’s degree program in health services administration focuses on several aspects of medical management, such as finances, ethics, and laws.
 Typical coursework in this type of bachelor’s degree program includes:

 - Health law and regulations

 - Healthcare administration

 - Ethics for health professionals

 - Health system finance

 Master’s degree programs are also quite commonplace in the healthcare services field, many of which are designed as business administration, healthcare management, and project management programs.
-Further, many medical assistants choose to make the transition to nursing, as the knowledge and skills gained in medical assisting may make the process of earning an R.N. easier.
+Further, many medical assistants choose to transition to nursing, as the knowledge and skills gained in medical assisting may make earning an R.N. easier.